krujos/flask_ssl_skeleton/README.md

 Skeleton project for flask + ssl + user login.
 This is a combination of examples from the interwebs for setting up SSL for flask and using Flask-Auth.

 Uses Flask & Flask-Auth to do the dirty work
-User storage is up to you, this just stores them in memory in the app
+User storage is up to you, this stores them in SQLite via SQLAlchemy.
+Flask-Auth gives us a handy users class that has the ORM done for us.

-	TODO Put it in sqlalchemy user class or something.

 Keys / crts are assumed to be on my laptop, you should change that.